jonathanargentiero/generator-cordova-wakanda/README.md

 * If you don't have yo : `npm install -g yo`
 * Clone the repo
 * `npm install`
-* If you already work with the genrator-angular-wakanda, you'll need to uninstall it : `npm uninstall generator-angular-wakanda -g`
+* If you already work with the genrator-angular-wakanda, you'll need to uninstall it : `npm uninstall generator-cordova-wakanda -g`
 * In the repo directory : `npm link` (will let you use your local version of the generator)

 ##Notes